traxon99/maze_controller/README.md

 Return back to the starting position

-2. Reset the Simulation
+Reset the Simulation

 After mapping finishes:

-Click the Reset Simulation button (two icons to the left of the Play button).
+Click the Reset Simulation button
+(two icons to the left of the Play button).

 Press Play again.

-3. Run the Solving Phase
+Solving Phase

 After resetting and pressing play again, the robot will: